stephen-atech/JavaScript-tutorial/README.md

 - object : It can store key value pairs.

 # Variables
-- Date is set to or as variables.
+- Data is set to or as variables.
 - A lable to point to anyting it has been assigned to.

 # Variable Declearation